llawlor/meteorite/README.md

 [(view diff)](https://github.com/llawlor/meteorite-tasks-example/commit/f5a4e21b4b24173c7a4832d954567b616d685b4c)

 ### Delete a task:

+Model instances can be deleted by publishing the model instance's bind key and the 'delete' message.

 tasks_controller#destroy
 ```ruby
 # use the $redis.publish method to send your bind_key and 'delete' message